BINF-3101/Lab_6_comparative_genomics_1/README.md

 - Rad53 protein fasta file `/projects/class/binf3101_001/lab_6/rad53.fasta`
 - Your translated protein file that should be in your lab_5 folder example: SRRXXXX.prot.fa

-If you did not complete lab 5, you can copy your SRRXXXX.prot.fasta file from the folder /projects/class/binf3101_001/class_prot_fasta/
 &ensp;
 &ensp;